ziyangwang007/Mamba-UNet/README.md

 1. Q: Performance: I find my results are slightly lower than your reported results.

 A: Please do not worry.
-The performance depends on many factors, such as how the data is split, how the network is initialized, and even the type of GPU used.
+The performance depends on many factors, such as how the data is split, how the network is initialized, how you write the evaluation code for Dice, Accuray, Precision, Sensitivity, Specificity, and even the type of GPU used.
 What I want to emphasize is that you should maintain your hyper-parameter settings and test some other baseline methods.
 If method A has a lower Dice Coefficient than the reported number, it's likely that methods B and C will also have lower Dice Coefficients than the numbers reported in the paper.

 2. Q: Concurrent Work: I found similar work about the integration of Mamba into UNet.

 A: I am glad to see and acknowledge that there should be similar work.
 Mamba is a novel architecture, and it is obviously valuable to explore integrating Mamba with segmentation, detection, registration, etc. I am pleased that we all find Mamba efficient in some cases.
 This GitHub repository was developed on the 6th of February 2024, and I would not be surprised if people have proposed similar work from the end of 2023 to future.
 Also, I have only tested a limited number of baseline methods with a single dataset.
 Please make sure to read other related work around Mamba/Visual Mamba with UNet/VGG/ etc.

-3. Q: Colloboration: I would like to discuss with other topic, like Image Registration, Human Pose Estimation, Image Fusion.
+3. Q: Colloboration: I would like to discuss with other topic, like Image Registration, Human Pose Estimation, Image Fusion, and etc.

-A: I would also like to do some work amazing.
-Connect with me via ziyang [dot] wang17 [at] gmail [dot] com
+A: I would also like to do some amazing work.
+Connect with me via ziyang [dot] wang17 [at] gmail [dot] com.

 ## Reference
 ```